 Ever notice how in design mags even the simplest interiors look stylish and cosy?
 Well, their secret, at least in part, is lack of clutter.
 Every random detail and casually placed object is precise and meaningful, with everything extra taken out of the picture.
 There is something about clean, perfectly organised environments that draws the eye and captures your attention.

-While real homes may never be quite as pristine as magazine photos, as any well lived-in space tends to get more or less messy, you can still dramatically reduce the clutter and make your home more comfortable by bringing in additional storage units.
+While real Melbourne homes may never be quite as pristine as magazine photos, as any well lived-in space tends to get more or less messy, you can still dramatically reduce the clutter and make your home more comfortable by bringing in additional storage units.
 The market offers a wide range of options – from shelves and drawers to cosy armchairs with hidden storage compartments – but the best solutions are still built-ins.
 Built-in furniture is custom-tailored for your house, comfortably filling its nooks and crannies or creating secluded corners where you need them.
 Unlike other storage pieces that can get in the way or crowd your room too much, built-ins don’t take much space visually and give you full creative freedom to arrange your interior to your liking.

 5. Mix Up the Styles

-Combining and contrasting styles is one of the hottest home design trends right now!
+Combining and contrasting styles is one of the hottest home design trends in Melbourne right now!
 This is especially true for mixing together different eras in your interior since another big trend of recent years is ‘boomerang styles’, bringing back iconic looks from 20, 50 or even 100 years ago!

 To avoid going overboard with your combos, pick two distinct but complimentary styles – for example art-deco from 1920’s and 1930’s and futurism from the 60’s or even modern style.
 If your styles fit well together, make sure to use distinctive patterns to give your space unique flair; if you are brave enough to pick contrasting styles, bring them together by using similar colour schemes and textures.